 Waterfalls are fascinating because they’re all so different.
 Some are tall and powerful, others are short and tranquil.
 Because they’re all so unique they can be difficult to categorize, but every waterfall on the planet can be put into one of these 12.

 The Plunge is the daddy of all waterfalls.
 It’s used to describe any waterfall where the water loses all contact with the rock face and drops vertically down.

 Famous examples of plunge waterfalls include New Zealand’s Rainbow Falls, India’s Nohkalikai Falls, and Angel Falls in Venezuela, the world’s highest uninterrupted waterfall at 979 meters tall.

 If the plunge is the daddy then the cataract is the strong and powerful uncle that you don’t want to mess with.
 It’s a term used to describe any waterfall with a very high volume of water and they are often accompanied by rapids.
 Think Niagara Falls you’ll get the idea.

 Block waterfalls often look very similar to cataracts like Niagara, they’re just less powerful.
 The term describes a waterfall that is sourced by a wide river and they’re usually wider than they are tall.

 Cascade waterfalls are the most common type around.
 The term is used to describe any waterfall that descends over irregular and even surfaces.
 The water looks like it’s making its way down a series of steps and the volume is usually fairly low.

 Tiered waterfalls are a kind of hybrid.
-The waterfalls in a series of very distinct steps that could each be categorized as a different type of waterfall.
+The waterfalls are in a series of very distinct steps that could each be categorized as a different type of waterfall.

 For example, Yosemite Falls in the United States has three distinct drops that are called the upper, lower, and middle falls.